hlmeS/ec/pidEV/pid_ev_report.md

 ## GA Design & Implementation

-A genetic search approach was taken to tune the PID control gains of the aforementioned system.
+A genetic search approach was taken to tune the PID control gains of the dynamical system.
 The algorithm was broken down by its search space and representation, the objective function, the variation operator, the recombination method, and the selection method.
 Each aspect of the algorithm is described in the following in terms of design and Python implementation.

 ### Search Space and Representation
-The search space, _S_, is comprised of the three control gain, _Kp_, _Ki_, and _Kd_, each of which can be described as a real number on the interval `I = [lower limit, upper limit]`.
+The search space, _S_, is comprised of the three control gains, _Kp_, _Ki_, and _Kd_, each of which can be described as a real number on the interval `I = [lower limit, upper limit]`.
 As shown in Listing 3, the control gains, _chromosomes_, for each _gene_ in the population of size `size` is drawn at random from a distribution generated with some initial `seed`.

 **Listing 3:** Initialization of the population.
 ```python